harshalone/laravel-9-production-ready/README.md

+For lazy people here is the docker image link: https://hub.docker.com/repository/docker/harshalone/laravel-9-prod

+If you want to understand then keep reading

-Laravel9 : build production docker image
+# Laravel9 : build production docker image
 How to build laravel docker image for production use?
 I have searched a lot on internet about how to build a real production docker image for Laravel 9 project but so far I have not seen proper solution therefore I am writing this readme to help out those seeking to build real production docker image for their laravel 9 project.